Berkeley-CS61B/website-fa23/materials/lab/lab08/index.md

 of our data structure.

-Informally, a tree being "balanced" means that the paths from the root to leaves are all roughly the same length.
+Informally, a tree being "balanced" means that the paths from the root to each leaf are all roughly the same length.
 Any algorithm that looks once at each level of the tree -- such as searching for a value in the binary search tree -- only looks at the number of layers.
 In regard to the binary search tree, the smallest number of layers we can have is logarithmic with respect